Discover how "Lobster Boy" Grady Stiles got his "claws" and how he eventually began using them to commit murder.

 As the children grew up — particularly Stiles’ daughter Cathy, who did not have ectrodactyly and was therefore somewhat the apple of her father’s eye — the Stiles’ family legacy began to take a rather dark turn.

 The worst was yet to come, however.
-When Grady Stiles’ teenage daughter, Donna, fell in love with a young man that he didn’t approve of, he demonstrated his fatal strength.
+When Grady Stiles’ teenage daughter, Donna, fell in love with a young man that he didn’t approve of, Lobster Boy demonstrated his fatal strength.

 However it began, on the eve of the wedding, Stiles picked up his shotgun and murdered his daughter’s fiance in cold blood.